CU Safety Alert Updates

 View a map of the location of this incident.

 CUPD is investigating.
-Anyone with information regarding this crime or the suspect’s location is encouraged to contact CUPD at 303-492-6666.
-If you wish to share information anonymously, information on contacting Safe2Tell or Northern Colorado Crime Stoppers is available on the CUPD website: https://www.colorado.edu/police/records-reports/anonymous-reporting
+Anyone with information regarding this crime or the suspect’s location is encouraged to contact CUPD at 303-492-6666 and reference Case No. 202-1413.
+If you wish to share information anonymously, information on contacting Safe2Tell or Colorado Crime Stoppers is available on the CUPD website: https://www.colorado.edu/police/records-reports/anonymous-reporting

 If additional information becomes available regarding this incident, it will be added to the CU Boulder Alerts website: https://alerts.colorado.edu/

-To learn more about prevention, support resources and reporting options, go to our comprehensive website which includes how to look out for and support others: https://www.colorado.edu/dontignoreit/
+For more information on how to report an incident, visit colorado.edu/reporting-cu-boulder.
+To learn more about prevention and support resources and reporting options, go to our comprehensive website which includes how to look out for and support others: https://www.colorado.edu/dontignoreit/

 Campus Safety Information